 In July 2015, the Company adopted the 2015 Employee Stock Purchase Plan ("ESPP") in connection with its initial public offering.
 At the Company's 2023 annual meeting of stockholders, the Company's stockholders approved an amendment to the ESPP to increase the number of shares of the Company's common stock available for issuance under the ESPP by 3,000,000.
-A total of 4,113,343 shares of common stock have been reserved for issuance under this plan as of June 30, 2024.
+As a result, a total of 4,113,343 shares of common stock have been reserved for issuance under this plan as of June 30, 2024. plan.
 The Company's ESPP permits eligible employees to purchase common stock at a discount through payroll deductions during defined offering periods.
 Under the ESPP, the Company may specify offerings with durations of not more than 27 months and may specify shorter purchase periods within each offering.
 Each offering will have one or more purchase dates on which shares of its common stock will be purchased for employees participating in the offering.
 An offering may be terminated under certain circumstances.
 The price at which the stock is purchased is equal to the lower of 85% of the fair market value of the common stock at the beginning of an offering period or on the date of purchase.

-During the three months ended June 30, 2024 and 2023, the Company issued 304,068 shares and 271,736 shares, respectively, under the ESPP.
-As of June 30, 2024, 2,496,713 shares remained available for issuance.
+During the three months ended June 30, 2024 September 30, 2024 and 2023, the Company did not issue any shares under the ESPP.
+During the nine months ended September 30, 2024 and 2023, the Company issued 304,068 shares and 271,736 shares, respectively, under the ESPP.
+As of June 30, 2024 September 30, 2024, 2,496,713 shares remained available for issuance.

-For the three months ended June 30, 2024 and 2023, the Company recorded stock-based compensation expense related to the ESPP of \$ 0.4 million and \$0.9 million, respectively.
-For the six months ended June 30, 2024 and 2023, the Company recorded stock-based compensation expense related to the ESPP of \$1.2 million and \$2.4 million, respectively.
+For the three months ended June 30, 2024 September 30, 2024 and 2023, the Company recorded stock-based compensation expense related to the ESPP of \$0.4 million \$0.5 million and \$0.9 million \$1.2 million, respectively.
+For the six nine months ended June 30, 2024 September 30, 2024 and 2023, the Company recorded stock-based compensation expense related to the ESPP of \$1.2 million \$1.7 million and \$2.4 million \$3.6 million, respectively.

-As of June 30, 2024, the Company had \$ 0.8 million in unrecognized compensation cost related to the ESPP, which is expected to be recognized over a weighted-average period of approximately 0.4 years.
+As of June 30, 2024 September 30, 2024, the Company had \$0.8 million \$0.2 million in unrecognized compensation cost related to the ESPP, which is expected to be recognized over a weighted-average period of approximately 0.4 0.1 years.